aakarsh/satnogs-network/docs/developer-guide.rst

 Workflow
 --------

-When you want to start developing for SatNOGS, you should :doc:`follow the installation instructions </network/installation>`, then...
+When you want to start developing for SatNOGS, you should :doc:`follow the installation instructions <installation>`, then...

 #.
 Read CONTRIBUTING.md file carefully.